mikeabood/Howl-Artist_Reviews/README.md

-SUMMARY:
-"Howl" is an app to review artists based on live performances
+ "Howl" is an app to review artists based peoples experiences from artists on their live performances

 As a user, I want to be able to register an account
 As a user, I want to be able to conveniently log into my account